Vinod1204/Vinod-Chatbot/README.md

 ```

 The API listens on `http://localhost:8000` by default.
 Update `ALLOWED_ORIGINS`, `CONVERSATION_ROOT`, `CHATBOT_TEMPERATURE`, etc., via environment variables if needed.

+### Telemetry with Langfuse (optional)

+If you provide `LANGFUSE_PUBLIC_KEY` and `LANGFUSE_SECRET_KEY`, the app will automatically wrap the OpenAI SDK with Langfuse’s OpenAI client.
+This captures spans, prompts, and responses without changing any API calls.
+Set `LANGFUSE_HOST` when self-hosting Langfuse.
+Remove or unset these variables to disable tracing.

 ### Database (optional SQLite bootstrap)